dalcorso/thermo_pw/README.md

 Some routines have been contributed by SISSA PhD students and post-docs.
-Among them I mention M. Palumbo, O. Motornyi, A. Urru, C. Malica, X. Gong, and B. Thakur.
+Among them I mention M. Palumbo, O. Motornyi, A. Urru, C. Malica, X. Gong,
+B. Thakur, and A. Ahmed.

-I would like also to thank all the people that contributed with comments, requests of improvements, and bug reports.
+I would like also to thank all the people that contributed with comments, requests for improvements, and bug reports.

 ## LICENSE